-Agriculture, as the backbone of the province's economy, employs 8.1% of its total workforce.
-An abundance of citrus fruit and many other subtropical fruit - mangoes, avocados, litchis, bananas, papayas, granadillas, guavas - as well as nuts and a variety of vegetables are produced in the province.
+Agriculture, as the backbone of the province's economy, employs 8,1% of its total workforce.
+An abundance of citrus fruit and many other subtropical fruit - mangoes, avocados, litchis, bananas, papayas, granadillas, guavas - as well as nuts and a variety of vegetables are produced here.